 The duPont Library is a component of the University’s Information Technology Services division that provides the members of the academic community with access to resources that support the current and anticipated instructional, research, and service programs of the University of the South.

 Since the early 1980s, duPont Library has housed all Library collections and services for the School of Theology as well as the College of Arts and Sciences.
 All materials and services in duPont Library are equally available to students and faculty in both the College and the School of Theology.
 A Theology Reference area is maintained on the third floor of duPont, staffed during regular business hours (8 am- 5 pm M-F).

-There are also several Library Catalog terminals and a photocopier on the third floor, as well as a good deal of open seating.
+There are also several public-access computers and a photocopier on the third floor, as well as a good deal of open seating.

 Hamilton Hall Reading Room

 Room 111 in Hamilton Hall is available as a reading room for students at The School of Theology.
 It contains a small reference collection, duplicates of some reserve materials for courses, and sets of both the Sewanee Theological Review and Anglican Theological Review.
 Other materials are added from time to time.
 The room offers a variety of seating, ample power outlets, wireless access, and a quiet atmosphere for study.
 Every theology student is given a key to the room, which is kept locked when unoccupied in order to preserve access and security.
 The librarian of The School of Theology is in charge of the reading room.